dsl-logo

 Widely available on variable home loans (but not all) and a much smaller number of fixed-rate loans.

-Virtually all variable-rate home loans and some fixed-rate loans (there is also often a limit on extra repayments with a fixed loan).
+Virtually all variable-rate home loans and some fixed-rate loans (there is often a limit on extra repayments with a fixed loan).

 Is there a cost?